bitfolk/enoch/README.md

 ## TODO

-See the file `docs/TODO.md` for more ideas and feature requests.
+See https://github.com/bitfolk/enoch/wiki/TODO for more ideas and feature requests.

 ## Copyright and licence